pravega/flink-tools/README.md

    scripts/flink-image-install.sh
    ```

-2. Copy the file `scripts/env-sample.sh` to `scripts/env-local.sh`
+2. Copy the file `scripts/env-sample.sh` to `scripts/env-local.sh`.
-   or any other destination.
    This script will contain parameters for your environment.
    Edit the file as follows.